Sky beats year forecasts with broad demand across Europe

 "We think the outlook for growth is good," Chief Executive Jeremy Darroch told reporters.
 "The prospects for growth for the business over the next year, and there after ... are very good."

-The upbeat outlook comes despite Sky facing an important year in its history, with the firm which made its name by showing top-level sport about to lose the rights to the European Champions League this year at home to BT (BT.L).
+The upbeat outlook comes despite Sky facing an important year in its history, with the firm which made its name by showing top-level sport about to lose the rights to the European Champions League this year at home to BT.

-The group is also set to launch a mobile service in 2016 through a partnership with Telefonica's (TEF.MC) O2 in a bid to provide content to customers in the home and on the go, which will enable it to better compete with BT and Virgin Media (LBTYA.O).
+The group is also set to launch a mobile service in 2016 through a partnership with Telefonica's O2 in a bid to provide content to customers in the home and on the go, which will enable it to better compete with BT and Virgin Media.

 "Yes, the market is more competitive in the UK with BT and Over The Top players offering new alternatives but Sky has now